vice-grip/starsector-mod-emergent-threats/README.md

 -New Lion's Guard carriers and fighters
 -Re-tuned Diktat/Lion's Guard ships to be slightly less overfluxed
 -A modification to the core game's Kinetic Blaster to give it a more unique role
 -Diktat Navy now occasionally fields LG ships as well.
-LG ships can be bought on the market
+LG ships can occasionally be bought on the market

 -New Tri-Tachyon ships
 -Adjusted doctring to re-enable carriers in TT fleets